This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 For more information on Hajj, please contact the Department of Hajj and Umrah in Qatar via hotline 132.

-You may also check our article about Hajj 2023 packages and how to obtain your Hajj permit below:
+You may also check our article about the previous Hajj season packages.

 Hajj from Qatar price

-It’s been reported that the prices for Hajj packages from Qatar range from QAR 32,000 to 70,000 per person.
-The hajj packages would typically include airfare, accommodation, food, and transport.
+It has been reported that the prices for Hajj packages from Qatar range from QAR 26,000 to 87,000 per person.
+The Hajj packages would typically include airfare, accommodation, food, and transport.
 However, we recommend consulting your preferred travel agent concerning the most recent prices and what the packages entail.